 A LITTLE ABOUT BRUCE

-A regular performer at Hollywood's famed Magic Castle, the home of the Academy of Magical Arts, Bruce Kalver has been working professionally for over half a decade.
+A regular performer at Hollywood's famed Magic Castle, the home of the Academy of Magical Arts, Bruce Kalver has been working professionally for over half a century.

 Billed in the early years as “Rhode Island’s Youngest Professional Magician,” his magic education started at the age of four when his grandfather, Samuel Woolf, who was himself a magician and an assistant to Houdini, began to teach him the art.
 At age six, he was ready to start his career.